KHUnmanned/AP_Conf_Wiki/talks.md

 | Long Talk          | 55 min                      | 5 min              | 60 min               |

 ::: tip Note
-Please note that We are unlikely to be accepting many long talks, aiming for only one a day.
+Please note that we are unlikely to be accepting many long talks, aiming for only one a day.
 :::

 ::: tip Note